NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_documentation.md

 - `Create column shelf based on column storagename using expression grel:if(value.split(' ')[0] == 'Shelf', value.split(' ')[1], '')`
 - `Create column box based on column storagename using expression grel:if(value.split(' ')[0] == 'Box', value.split(' ')[1], '')`

+In case there are [name sp.] taxon values in fullname, then these need to be marked up in a qualifier column.
+- `Create column qualifier at index 5 based on column taxonfullname using expression grel:if(value.contains(" sp. "), 'sp.', '')`

 The following steps create the taxonomy levels and assign values to them based on the rank ID.